mattermost/docs/source/administration/custom-terms-of-service.rst

 Each time a user agrees to the terms of service, the agreement is recorded in the database:

  - A new field <XXX> in the **Users** table indicates if a user has accepted the most recent terms of service.
- - Each time a user accepts the terms, the action is recorded in the **Audits** table, containing the username, timestampt of acceptance, and other relevant information.
+ - Each time a user accepts the terms, the action is recorded in the **Audits** table, containing the username, timestamp of acceptance, and other relevant information.

 Why isn't this feature in Team Edition for GDPR compliance?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^